-They left Granny angry and humiliated at how Hippolyta had defeated her before all of her pupils.
-She also raged because she had lost Diana to another mysterious abductor.
+Granny Goodness was left angry and humiliated at how Hippolyta had defeated her before all of her pupils.
+She also raged because she’d lost Diana to another mysterious abductor.
 “By Tigra’s lips, I’m glad I never reported the babe’s arrival to the master,” she sighed.

-The heroes and heroines rested in a spot separate from normal realms.
-It was much akin to Raven’s old favored limbo.
-They caught their breath and took stock of the situation.
+The heroes and heroines rested in a spot separate from normal realms, one much akin to Raven’s old favored limbo, where they caught their breath and took stock of the situation.

 Hippolyta frowned.
 “Forgive my haste.
 I only fear for my child.
 Where do we go from here?
 Mars attempted to take her before.
 Perhaps he has her now.”

-The Flash said, “We know he travels from one body to another, and it’s all too easy to lose track of him.
+“We know he travels from one body to another,” said the Flash, “and it’s all too easy to lose track of him.
 Maybe we can track him via the new com-links.”

 Arsenal grinned.
 “If he is in his own body.”

-Artemis said, “The JLA keep up with each other in such a manner, and it was long overdue that we developed the same kind of technology.
+“The JLA keep up with each other in such a manner,” said Artemis, “and it was long overdue that we develop the same kind of technology.
 That could have saved us much searching during the Crisis.”
 She smiled as a signal beeped from her belt.
 “Joe’s active.
-He’s on another world entirely,” she said with worry in her tone.
+He’s on another world entirely,” she said with a worried tone.

 Kory shook her head.
 “It is not known to the Citadel worlds, either.”

-Artemis said, “Mother, I have never heard of New Chronus.”
+“Mother, I have never heard of New Cronus,” said Artemis.

-Lilith said, “Chronus is a Titan.
-Is this world honoring him in some manner?”
+“Chronus is a Titan,” said Lilith.
+“Does that world honor him in some manner?”